Train accident on central Denmark bridge kills 6, injures 16 | CBC News

 Danish media reported that a tarpaulin on a freight train hit the passenger train, which was going in the opposite direction, prompting it to brake suddenly.

-Police spokesman Arne Gram said the passenger train "hit an unknown object," but did not elaborate.
+Police spokesperson Arne Gram said the passenger train "hit an unknown object," but did not elaborate.

 The Storebaelt bridge is part of a system of bridges and a tunnel linking the Danish islands.